 2.1 Definition

 Distillation is the process of separating alcohol from the fermented mash through evaporation and condensation.
-It involves heating the fermented liquid to create steam, which is then cooled and collected as a concentrated alcohol known as distillate.
+To create steam, the fermented liquid is heated, and then the resulting steam is cooled and collected as a concentrated alcohol called distillate.

 2.2 Pot Still Distillation